 "Mission control, specialist Amadi on EVA 49-05-B in position BG/53," I report, "Camera drones online, telemetry is GO, please confirm." - "Chrzz, confirming, camera and telemetry coming in."

-I'm floating right in front of a mile-long shade, one of millions.
+I am floating right in front of a mile-long shade, one of millions.
 From the distance they look like flat surfaces.
-But at close range you can see their structure, the struts, the electromechanical joints.
+But at close range you can see their structure, the struts, the joints.
 The aluminum of the shadow panels is not a continuous sheet.
 It has many gaps where sunlight shines through.
-It's a pattern as if a giant punched out four-leaf cloverleaves from the aluminum foil with a 10-meter cookie cutter.
+It is a pattern of four-leaf clovers as if a giant had worked the aluminum foil with a 10-meter cookie cutter.
 One after the other, for miles and miles.
 The cutouts are shaped in such a way that sunlight is bent into the shade.
-This avoids deep shadows and even more important, it rules out that too much light goes into the same direction.
-This would result in fatal consequences for the affected region on earth.
-A super death ray.
-There are many safety measures to avoid such a scenario: optical, mechanical and digital.
-The whole construction is made in such that nothing bad can happen.
+The design avoids deep shadows and even more important, it prevents sunlight from focusing in the same spot.
+This would have fatal consequences for the affected region on earth like a super death ray.
+There are many safety measures to avoid such a scenario: optical, mechanical, and digital.
+The whole construction is made such that nothing bad can happen.

-Anyway - the test of a new panel stopped with an error message.
-The drones couldn't find the problem.
+Anyway, the test of a new panel stopped with an error message.
+The drones could not find the problem.
 The debugger AI says there is no error.
-Everything is built according to specification, it says.
-But still the panel doesn't go back to its original position.
-So, someone must go out and check.
+Everything has been built according to specification, it says.
+Still, the panel does not go back to its original position.
+So someone must go out and check.
 And here I am.

 "Control, there's a panel bent off here.
 I'll take a closer look." - "Chrzz, got it."

 I hook my safety leash to the next strut and pull myself to the faulty element.
 The titanium beam is curved - but without the typical wrinkles of a bent strut.
-That doesn't look like a break.
+This does not look like a break.
 More like one of the piezo joints.
 As if it was meant to be so.
 With my gloved hand I push the thing back into the straight position.
-This works much easier than forcing a bent titanium rod straight.
+This is much easier than forcing a bent titanium rod straight.
 It really is a joint.
 These joints are so small and integrated into the rods that you only notice them when you look very closely.
-If it's straight, you can only see where the shiny titanium gets a little bit blunt.
+If it is straight, you can only see where the shiny titanium gets a little bit blunt.
 A joint consists of thousands of piezo actuators one next to the other, each moving only fractions of a degree.
 In total they can get to 180 degrees.
 But what is a joint doing here?

-I pull myself a few meters further along and take a close look at the titanium beam.
-Ten meters on there is another spot where the shiny titanium becomes a little blunt for several centimeters.
-Another joint.
+I pull myself a few meters further along to take a close look at the titanium beam.
+Ten meters on there is another spot where the shiny titanium becomes a little blunt for several centimeters, another joint.
 Then one more.
 WTF.
 According to the plan there is only one joint right in the middle of the 1000-meter wide sunshade.
 It can tilt the panel so that it moves sideways as a light sail.
 On the other hand, there are also other panel designs with special functions.
 They have different configurations: power generators with solar cells, light sail tractors, and express modules.
 Express modules have many joints.
 But they don't have the cloverleaf structure.
-It does not fit.
+That just does not fit.

 "Uh, control, there's something funny here." - "Chrzz, Jomo, please specify."